-In addition to these factors, some alternative credit scoring models will also take a deeper look into a borrower’s education, occupation and even social media presence.
+In addition to these factors, alternative credit scoring models will look deeper into a borrower’s education, occupation, and social media presence.
 With all of this information, lenders have a comprehensive profile of a potential borrower and can determine their risk level based on more information than just a traditional credit score.

 Pros and cons of alternative credit scoring models

-The biggest advantage to alternative credit scoring is that more borrowers can qualify for loans.
+The biggest advantage of alternative credit scoring is that more borrowers can qualify for loans.

 With this information, borrowers can also be proactive in improving their alternative credit score as they would for a traditional one.
-Wisewage explained that consumers can be more vigilant of these factors in their everyday lives and make better financial decisions that would help them in the long run.
-An alternative credit score can, in some cases, be a better reflection of a borrower’s creditworthiness in the moment as opposed to one financial error shown on their credit report.
+Wisewage explained that consumers can be more vigilant of these factors in their everyday lives and make better financial decisions to help them in the long run.
+An alternative credit score can, in some cases, be a better reflection of a borrower’s creditworthiness at the moment than one financial error shown on their credit report.

 Of course, alternative credit scoring doesn’t come without its disadvantages.
-One of the biggest drawbacks to this method is concern over privacy.
+One of the biggest drawbacks to this method is that it is a privacy concern.
 As helpful as some of the information is to lenders, not every borrower wants to share details about their shopping habits and occupation history when applying for a loan.
-There is a fine line between finding information helpful to a borrower’s portfolio and invading their privacy.
+There is a fine line between finding the information helpful to a borrower’s portfolio and invading their privacy.

 Additionally, not all lenders will accept an alternative credit score as part of an application.
-Lenders and credit unions should determine if alternative credit scoring is beneficial to their business and clients before changing their current methods.
+Before changing their current methods, lenders and credit unions should determine if alternative credit scoring benefits their business and clients.

 Who generates alternative credit scoring models?

-Forbes reported that some of the largest credit bureaus have started participating in alternative credit scoring methods.
+Forbes reported that some of the largest credit bureaus have started using alternative credit scoring methods.
 These traditional giants are bringing in companies specializing in alternative data for assistance.

 Each organization can request different alternative data and utilize it alongside traditional records for a comprehensive borrower assessment.
 What’s more, there’s evidence the public would embrace the method.

-As more lenders begin adopting alternative models and credit bureaus continue to be transparent with what information they form their decisions on, it’s likely that more borrowers will share their information voluntarily.
+As more lenders begin adopting alternative models and credit bureaus, continue to be transparent with what information they form their decisions on; more borrowers will likely share their information voluntarily.

-A dedicated risk management and credit scoring system can help financial institutions and private lenders make sense of big data by taking the raw information and turning it into a plan of action.
+A dedicated risk management and credit scoring system can help financial institutions and private lenders make sense of big data by turning the raw information into a plan of action.
 When data is organized and streamlined, lenders can make better, more informed decisions that benefit themselves and the borrower in the long run.